-Plus, in Apple’s laptop lines, MacBook Airs are designed for portability thus it tends to be less powerful than MacBook Pros in terms of hardware configuration.
+Like any other computer, a MacBook Air can slow down over time.
+And in Apple’s laptop lines, MacBook Airs are designed for portability thus it is less powerful than MacBook Pros in terms of hardware configuration.

 Note: the tips and tricks below are merely general advice based on my own experience.
 They are never intended to be viewed as official fixes from Apple.
 If you have a brand new MacBook Air and it’s running slow, contact Apple Support directly or schedule a visit to Genius Bar.